Public debt | Mustapha Jouili, Doctor of Economics and University, at La Presse: “Priority to the productive sectors”

 More indebtedness implies a total loss of sovereignty, a submission to the dictates of international institutions and the demands of international capital.
 Of course, it is the poor and middle classes who will bear the cost.
 To guarantee the repayment of debt service, the government will be increasingly obliged to compress its expenditure and it is economic and social expenditure that will be affected.
 The consequences will be: wage and recruitment freeze, elimination of subsidies and reduction of social assistance, deterioration of public services, etc.

 Like, I already explained in a previous interview (The Press of 17/11/2021), getting out of the circle or the trap of indebtedness implies a break with the dominant model, in particular its neoliberal variant.
-It is about designing a new model with, as pillars, social justice and national sovereignty, a model that gives priority to the productive sectors.
+It is regarding designing a new model with, as pillars, social justice and national sovereignty, a model that gives priority to the productive sectors.

 1682297373